Speak to a Licensed Insurance Agent

 Most Popular Medicare Supplement Insurance Plans in Iowa

-Medigap offers Iowa residents the option of 8 Medicare Supplement Insurance plans.
+Iowa offers residents the option to choose from several Medicare Supplement Insurance plans.
 The Medicare Supplement Insurance plans, approved by the government, help protect consumers in most states, including Iowa.
 See below for a view of the most popular Medigap options selected by Iowa residents.
 Throughout Iowa, the insurance companies that sell Medigap plans offer the same basic benefits.
 These can be different prices depending on where you live and the carrier, and not all Iowa insurers will offer all available Medigap Supplement plans.

-As reported by AHIP, among those who selected a Medigap policy, the majority (80.7%) choose Plan F, 10.5% choose Plan G and 3.3% choose Plan N. Below is the breakdown of the number of Iowa enrollees by Medigap plan type.
+As reported by AHIP, 307,575 Iowa beneficiaries enrolled in a Medigap policy in 2019.
+Below is the breakdown of the number of Iowa enrollees by Medigap plan type

 While a Medigap policy will help pay for things like copayments, coinsurance and deductibles not covered by Medicare Parts A and B, it is important to note that your Iowa Medicare Supplement Insurance plan will not cover benefits for prescription drugs.
 However, you can buy an additional Medicare Prescription Drug plan to cover prescription drug costs.
 You also have the option of an Iowa Medicare Advantage plan, which typically covers prescription drug costs and may also include things like gym memberships and other benefits such as dental, vision and hearing coverage.